 If I can’t help someone, I just move on to the next person.
 All attendees are there looking for new business or new opportunities.

 If you feel that your job isn’t interesting enough to grab someone’s attention, tell them what you want to do instead of what you’re doing.

 Hi, I’m Lorena Lucero!
 I’m looking for opportunities in public relations.
 [In one or two short sentences talk about why] I use to be a waiter/ waitress and learned so much about people.
 The art of communication has led me to look for a career in this industry.
 Who do you recommend I speak to/ What are some qualities that you look for in someone that doesn’t have long exposure history?

 Don’t be afraid to talk about your unprofessional experience, or to seek help in these networking events.
 People love to coach and mentor.
 It’s better for you to be humble than try to make yourself seem above the rest only for people to find out that you’re only a fancy talker.

 Once you’ve gotten your spiel down, and signed up for an event, research the event!
 What is the purpose of the event?
 Who are the panel speakers?
 What topics will be discussed?
 If the main topic will be “how United Airlines handled their external communications effort after their last major incident,” then take about 10 minutes to read an article or two.
 Get all of the details beforehand and create your own opinion about the topic.

 Also, take some time to research the attendees.
 Are the attendees going as a company, large groups, or individuals?
 If so, what industry would they be in?
 Who are the sponsors of the event and what do they do?
 If a sponsor of a communications event is Kroger, more than likely their director of communications will be there.
-Would you be interested in doing business with or working for a grocery store?
+Would you be interested in doing business with or working at a grocery store?
 What would you ask them and how would you grab their attention?